By ELEANOR MCGILLIE 30 January, 2017

-Live It Experience It Picnic Places is a new monthly series of features which will run throughout 2017.
-Our bloggers will be out and about exploring Northern Ireland’s hidden gems where families and friends can get lost in the countryside and enjoy a good old fashioned picnic.
-First to be featured on ‘Picnic Places’ is somewhere not too far from home – Benburb Valley Park Eco Trail.
+We love exploring Northern Ireland’s hidden gems where families and friends can get lost in the countryside and enjoy a good old fashioned picnic.
+Featured on ‘Picnic Places’ is somewhere not too far from home – Benburb Valley Park Eco Trail.
 Eleanor McGillie packed a picnic basket and travelled cross country to the Co Tyrone village of Benburb.

 When I was a little girl ‘Benburb Sunday’ was an annual gathering where families could enjoy activities, picnics, games and rolling down hills.
 Years later and I am naturally drawn back to this expansive County Tyrone landscape which is peaceful, old, welcoming and steeped in history.

 On your approach, you will admire the huge red brick Servite Priory – an old manor house built in the 1880s which is deemed by many as a haven where people can go and feel welcome.
 It overlooks acres of woodland, forests and is the main gateway to Benburb Valley Park, the historic Benburb Castle and Bawn.